JenieX/web-development-with-jonas/html-css-course/08-project–part-3/README.md

 ### Scroll to section

-Using the property `href="#cta"` on anchor element, makes it so that clicking the element would auto-scroll to the element that has the `id="cta"` on it.
+Using the property `href="#cta"` on an anchor element, makes it so that clicking the element would auto-scroll to the element that has the property `id="cta"` on it.

 ## CSS Properties